 Why ask this survey question?

-This church survey question can uncover valuable information on ways to help the church choir operate smoothly and sound their best.
+This church survey question can uncover valuable information on ways to help the church choir operate smoothly and sound its best.

 For many church members, music is an integral part of their worship experience.
-Asking survey questions about church music can help you improve and grow your musical programs.
+Survey questions about church music can help you improve and grow your musical programs.

 Why ask this survey question?

-Church members should feel the music enhanced the services and their engagement with the message.
+Church members should feel that the music enhances the services and their engagement with the message.

 Why ask this survey question?